jcs/sdorfehs/README.md

 sdorfehs has a bar window which is shown temporarily to display status messages or the output of certain commands.
-By default, this bar is made sticky with the `stickybar` setting which forces the bar to be permanently affixed to the top or bottom (configurable with the `bargravity` setting) of every virtual screen displaying the currently-focused window's title.
+By default, this bar is made sticky with the `barsticky` setting which forces the bar to be permanently affixed to the top or bottom (configurable with the `bargravity` setting) of every virtual screen displaying the currently-focused window's title.